CamHD-Analysis/CamHD-Analysis.github.io/_posts/2017-01-24-current-status.md

     Fs at http://0.0.0.0:5000/org/oceanobservatories/rawdata/
     ....

 This will start the application, which will listen on the local port 5000.
-Opening a web browser to `http://localhost:5000/org/oceanobservatories/rawdata/files/` should produce some JSON describing the contents of the directory [`http://rawdata.oceanobservatories.org/files/`](http://rawdata.oceanobservatories.org/files/) on the OOI Raw data portal.
+Opening a web browser to `http://localhost:5000/org/oceanobservatories/rawdata/files/` should produce JSON describing the contents of the directory [`http://rawdata.oceanobservatories.org/files/`](http://rawdata.oceanobservatories.org/files/) on the OOI Raw data portal.

 {:center}
 ![]({{site.baseurl}}/images/lazycache_sample_page.jpg)